September is National Preparedness Month: Plan for the Pet

 Align your plans with the evacuation recommendations of your local and/or state officials, and be ready to adjust your plan if there’s a change.

-The safety precautions you take for yourself and your family, often translates to the safety of your pet.
+The safety precautions you take for yourself and your family, often translate to the safety of your pet.
 So, this National Preparedness Month, aim to keep the whole family safe by preparing and planning ahead.